-The average time-frame for an asbestos claim can vary between three and six months, from the time you instruct Maurice Blackburn to proceed until the claim is settled.
-Claims can proceed faster where there is medical evidence that you are very unwell.
+The average time-frame for an asbestos claim can vary between three and six months, from the time our member instructs Maurice Blackburn to proceed until the claim is settled.
+Claims can proceed faster where there is medical evidence that the member is very unwell.
 Some claims are resolved within weeks.